Visanduma/laravel-payhere/README.md

 ```

 #### Handling the server callback
-PayHere will be notify your application with response data using public url POST request callback.
+PayHere will be notified your application with response data using public url POST request callback.
-then this package will emit new event with their
+then this package will emit a new event with their
-callback data. you just need to listen on event and do any thing you want with payload data.
+callback data. you just need to listen on an event and do anything you want with payload data.

+#### Available Events
+* AuthorizeCallbackEvent
+* CheckoutCallbackEvent
+* PreapprovalCallbackEvent
+* RecurringCallbackEvent

+Example:
 ```php

 // define listners in your EventServiceProvider.php